-• Online by E-Check: Authorize a one-time payment or automatic withdrawal from your checking or savings account.
+- Online by E-Check: Authorize a one-time payment or automatic withdrawal from your checking or savings account. - Online by Credit Card: Mastercard, American Express, or Discover are accepted, with a nonrefundable convenience fee of 2.75% or \$3 minimum. - In Person: Pay by cash, check, or money order at the St. Paul Business Office (Room CC208), 8 a.m. - 4:30 p.m., M-F (Credit cards accepted online only). - For after hour payments, a drop box is located in the hallway near the Business Office door. - Mail a check to: Bethel University Business Office, 3900 Bethel Drive, St. Paul, MN 551126999.
+(Please include your student ID number in the memo portion of the check.)

-- Online by Credit Card: Mastercard, American Express, or Discover are accepted, with a nonrefundable convenience fee of 2.75% or \$3 minimum. - In Person: Pay by cash, check, or money order at the St. Paul Business Office Banking Windows, 9 a.m.
-2 p.m., M-F (credit cards accepted online only.) - By Mail: Mail your check to: Bethel University Business Office, 3900 Bethel Drive, St. Paul, MN 55112.
-Please include your student ID number in the memo portion of the check.
+Authorized Users

-Authorized Users: If a student wants to give electronic access to a spouse or another person to view their account and/or make online payments, the student will need to authorize him/her as an authorized user.
-Once the student has followed the steps below, the authorized user will receive an email with further instructions.
-If the email does not arrive, ask the authorized user to check the junk mailbox.
+If a student wants to give electronic access to a spouse or another person to view their account and/or pay online, the student will need to authorize him/her as an authorized user.
+Once the student has followed the steps below, the authorized user will be sent an email with further instructions.
+If the email does not arrive, ask the authorized user to check their junk mailbox.

-Blink (Student Services tab > My Bethel Account > select term > click "Online Payment" at the bottom of the page > click Authorized Users on the toolbar and follow instructions.)
+You may authorize another user through Blink (Student Services tab > My Bethel Account > select term > click Online Payment at the bottom of the page > click Authorized Users found on the toolbar and follow instructions).